SALAD GREENHOUSE – OVERVIEW

 People are sick and tired, dying, and living shortened lives because of a toxic, altered, processed, highly advertised, industrial food chain that is based on 5 major ingredients (white flour, sugar, salt, fats, dairy).

 The demand for pure produce is growing fast because people are now realizing that a diet based on fresh, pure, fruits and vegetables prevents and stop diseases, and promotes health.
-The components of our products are known to stop cancers and infectious diseases and this appeals to millions of baby boomers.
+The components of our products are known to stop cancers and infectious diseases and this appeals to millions of customers.
 Every living person is our market, because everyone needs our products to live a healthy life.
 Without fresh food you die.
-We have conducted 4 formal market surveys, and every one indicated a solid, enthusiastic response to SGI grown produce.
+We have conducted 4 formal market surveys, and every one indicated a solid, enthusiastic response to SG grown produce.
 Especially when the prices, availability, and quality are better than imported.

 The North American market for organic produce alone is in the billions per year and is increasing.
 It is almost impossible for earth farms to meet this demand because there is not enough unpolluted acreage available that can be classed as "organic", and naturally pure irrigation water is becoming rare.